The potential dangers of 5G are very real. Here’s what you need to know

 - No matter what, do NOT get a smart meter – these put high levels of 5G radiation right in your home

-- Join the growing numbers of dissenters.
+- Join the growing numbers of dissenters against the dangers of 5G.
 Get active with them here.

-- Do as the Hawaiians have done and threaten smart meter and 5G tech installers with liability.
+- Do as the Hawaiians have done and threaten smart meter and 5G tech installers with liability and class action lawsuits.
 You can learn how to do that here.

 Even if the policy drivers and governments aren’t doing their due diligence, at least we can say we’re doing ours.